 Cleaning, Servicing and Maintenance

 The requirements of every business will greatly differ and so there are various options on the market to ensure that every demand is met and all bar spaces maximised.
 It is vital to create a bar layout that is not only efficient to work in but also attractive to the customer.
-This is simple thanks to the plethora of choice available from compact under counter chillers to tall upright models.
+This is simple thanks to the plethora of choice available.
+Choose from compact under counter models with a single door, double doors or triple doors constructed to sit beneath existing bar counters or tall upright designs with single door or double doors that deliver greater capacity.

-Designed primarily for positioning front of house in average ambient temperatures, bottle chillers attractively display your range of drinks to customers.
+Designed primarily for positioning front of house in average ambient temperatures, bar fridges attractively display your range of drinks to customers.
 Commercial drinks fridges are not manufactured for use in commercial kitchens where average ambient temperatures are a lot higher.
 Performance and efficiency will be affected, strain on the compressor is increased and ultimately the lifespan of the unit is dramatically reduced.

 Can I Use a Commercial Bottle Cooler at Home?